We provide offline, online and recorded lectures in the same amount.

 Indian Banking system & Related Terms - UPSC GS-PAPER-3 Economics-Banking and associated terms Rates Base Rate – This is the minimum rate at which a bank can lend to its customers.
 It cannot lend below the base rate.
 All interest rates determined for various loans will use the base rate as the benchmark.
 Fixed Rate – A fixed rate is when the rate of interest for a loan remains constant throughout the entire tenure.
 Floating Rate – Opposite of fixed rate, a

-Electoral Bonds Scheme As per the scheme, Electoral bonds means a bond issued in the nature of promissory note which is a bearer banking instrument not carrying the name of buyer or payee.
+What is Electoral Bonds Scheme?
+As per the scheme, Electoral bonds means a bond issued in the nature of promissory note which is a bearer banking instrument not carrying the name of buyer or payee.
 They are used for making donations to political parties.
 Govt launched it on 2 Jan, 2018.
-They are issued by Scheduled Commercial Banks upon authorisation from Central Govt (not RBI) to donor, but only against cheque and digital payments (not cash).
+They are issued by Scheduled Commercial Banks upon authorisation from Central Govt (not RBI) to donor, but only against cheque and digital payments (not cash

 Electoral Bonds in recent Assembly Elections As per the scheme, Electoral bonds means a bond issued in the nature of promissory note which is a bearer banking instrument not carrying the name of buyer or payee.
 They are used for making donations to political parties.
 Govt launched it on 2 Jan, 2018.
 They are issued by Scheduled Commercial Banks upon authorisation from Central Govt (not RBI) to donor, but only against cheque and digital payme